llamerada-jp/colonio/README.md

 - The status of this project is experimental.
 - Please see [website](https://www.colonio.dev/) to get more information.
-- [colonio-seed](https://github.com/llamerada-jp/colonio-seed) is the seed program for colonio.
 - [libwebrtc](https://github.com/llamerada-jp/libwebrtc) is a depending library to use WebRTC on native environment.

 ## How to build the node library